 You may request details of personal information which we hold about you under the General Data Protection Regulation 2016.
 On receipt of proof of identity, you may have a copy of any information we hold about you (Right to Access), and it will be provided within one month of a verified written request.
 You can also ask to have your information deleted from our database (Right to Erasure) after submitting proof of identity and an authenticated written request.

-If you want to exercise your Right to Access or Right to Erasure, please email our Chief Information Officer at email@example.com.
+If you want to exercise your Right to Access or Right to Erasure, please email our Chief Technical Officer at firstname.lastname@example.org.

 We will not sell, rent or share your personal data with third-party organisations unless required to do so by law.
 In the future, we may sell, buy, merge or partner with other organisations.
 In such transactions, or in the event of bankruptcy, we may include your information among the transferred assets.

 A copy of our Data Protection Policy is available on request.
-Please email our Chief Information Officer at firstname.lastname@example.org.
+Please email our Chief Technical Officer at email@example.com.

 Curo Resourcing Limited